hapijs/hapi/docs/Reference.md

 - `handler` - (required) the function called to generate the response after successful authentication and validation.
 The handler function is described in [Route handler](#route-handler).
 Alternatively, `handler` can be set to the string `'notfound'` to return a Not Found (404) error response, or `handler` can be assigned an object with one of:
-    - `file` - generates a static file endpoint for serving a single file. `file` can be set to:
+    - <a name="route.config.file" />`file` - generates a static file endpoint for serving a single file. `file` can be set to:
         - a relative or absolute file path string (relative paths are resolved based on the server [`files`](#server.config.files) configuration).
         - a function with the signature `function(request)` which returns the relative or absolute file path.
         - an object with the following options: